turtl/www/views/pages/about.md

 personal data, and RSA shared-key encryption when sending data between users.

 Turtl is [open-source](https://github.com/turtl), allowing anybody to audit the source or run their own version.
+See the [project timeline](https://github.com/turtl/js/issues/milestones) to get a sense for what's to come.

-It is distributed as a browser add-on because implementing it as a website introduces security holes that could compromise your data.
-We may in the future offer desktop applications.
+Right now, Turtl is a browser add-on.
+We're planning on releasing to mobile and desktop soon, so stay tuned (be sure to follow our [twitter](https://twitter.com/turtlapp) or check out the [discussion group](http://groups.google.com/d/forum/turtl) to stay up to date).

 The philosophy
 ==============